How To Teach Your Cat Tricks Like High Five, Fist Pump, And Roll Over

 Spend about 10 minutes per day repeating commands and using positive reinforcement.
 Repeat the training sessions each day without skipping a training session.

 Always do the training at the same time each day so that you’ll teach your cat when it’s time to perform the tricks.
 Don’t overdo it, or you’ll bore and possibly even irritate your kitty.

 Younger kittens are easier to train than older cats.
 Nevertheless, you can always teach your furry pal new tricks regardless of age or breed.

 Never punish your cat!

 Don’t ever scold, slap, or punish your cat in any other way.
-The feline creature won’t understand why you’re doing.
+Your precious feline creature won’t understand why you’re doing.
 It will simply associate all training sessions and all tricks with a negative, stressful, and even frightening experience.